Kumiko18/dhcp-option82/README.md

                     "name": "EAP101-ERICHI",
                     "services": [
                         "wifi-frames",
-                        "option82"     <-- devices connected to this ssid will trigger this application ],
+                        "dhcpinject"     <-- devices connected to this ssid will trigger this application ],
                     "wifi-bands": [
                         "2G",